axhakani/MLschoolfma_code/README.md

 # Machine Learning Video Classifier

-This is the code for the TicTacToe programm done with machine learning, p5.js and KNN for School of Machine project.
+This is the code for the FakeTicTacToe programm done with machine learning, p5.js and KNN for School of Machine project.

+This is how you train your machine throught the camera with your own examples of >O and >I (cannot make an X with one hand) and the machine recognizes your inputs by classifying them in two categories, using a json file for the dataset.

 You need to execute the code inside the folder's terminal with the command: